 - Who brings me positivity into my life?
 Who doesn’t?

-This is so important for you and your wellbeing.
+This is so important for you and your well-being.
 By reflecting on yourself, you can discover so many things: positive and negative.
-But even if they’re negative, you find a way to make it positive.
+But even if they’re negative, you find a way to make them positive.

 You may not enjoy flying but instead of freaking out, try to be distracted by doing one of these things.

 I love travelling but I have to admit that flying for hours isn’t fun for me and I can’t wait to get to my destination.
 However, I always remind myself that it will be fine and flying is part of travelling!